 26. The Metropolitan Museum of Art (The Met)

-Our favourite museum in New York is the Met and after perusing all the amazing displays, make your way to the Cantor Roof Garden Bar on the rooftop of the Metropolitan Museum of Art.
+Our favorite museum in New York is the Met and after perusing all the amazing displays, make your way to the Cantor Roof Garden Bar on the rooftop of the Metropolitan Museum of Art.
 From here you’ll get views of the Manhattan skyline and Central Park.
 Free entry with your New York Pass

 27. New York Rooftop Bars

 Speaking of Rooftop Bars, New York has some of the best nightlife in the world and when the weather is warm, get outdoors to take in the city lights.
-We’ve been lucky enough to visit New York for conferences and speaking engagements and they always love to Wine and Dine us as rooftop bars.
+We’ve been lucky enough to visit New York for conferences and speaking engagements and they always love to Wine and Dine us at rooftop bars.
 We’ve had some incredible views while sipping our cocktails.

 28 – 30: Some favourite New York City Rooftop Bars Are: Reservations recommended